Defected Records: Rebrand

 As Defected Records approached its 15-year anniversary, it underwent a rebranding led by designer, DJ and producer Trevor Jackson, working alongside Defected founder Simon Dunmore as well as other members of the Defected team.

 Glitterbox

-Glitterbox is a nightlife phenomenon, conceptualised in 2014 by Defected boss Simon Dunmore.
-Ever since, Glitterbox has made an inclusive, superior party atmosphere made to unite all ages and diversities on the dancefloor.
-A weekly radio show presented by Melvo Baptiste is available on YouTube, and syndicated on stations around the world.
+Glitterbox is a nightlife brand, conceptualised in 2014 by Defected boss Simon Dunmore.
+Glitterbox aims to create an "inclusive party atmosphere made to unite all ages and diversities on the dancefloor".

+Ibiza

+Glitterbox hosted its first event in Ibiza in 2014.
+Initially, the events were hosted at Space Ibiza, where it quickly garnered a reputation for its uplifting blend of house and disco music, along with its eclectic mix of performers and DJs.

+After Space Ibiza closed, Glitterbox transitioned to Hï Ibiza (the newly build club in place of Space) in 2017, where it continues to host flamboyant Sunday night parties.